ubccpsc/310/project/Deliverable4.md

 ## Tasks

 The key intent of these tasks is to provide a simple and intuitive UI for invoking your REST backend and for displaying data from it.
-It is not appropriate to ask users to write/view your query language, but other than this restriction you are free to develop whatever UI you would like.
+It is not appropriate to ask users to write/view your query language, but other than this restriction you are free to develop whatever UI you would like (although building some kind of faceted search UI will probably easiest).

 1) **Course explorer (20%):** provide a usable interface for interacting with the ```courses``` dataset.
 It should be possible to query sections by various properties: